kinjames/Odin-project1-recipe/README.md

 An API that will bascially bring 100's of recipes.
-It is going to be categorised in local and continental dishes It will work better with filter and sort and search.
+It is going to be categorised in local and continental dishes It will work better with filter and sort and search. i will be using an api to make it more broad and vast.